History of the Jews in Iraq

-The term "Babylonia"
+"Babylonia"

 What Jewish sources called "Babylon" and "Babylonia" may refer to the ancient city of Babylon and the Neo-Babylonian Empire; or, very often, it means the specific area of Mesopotamia (the region between the Tigris and the Euphrates rivers) where a number of Jewish religious academies functioned during the Geonic period (6th–11th century CE).

-Early Biblical history

-Abraham, the patriarch of the Hebrews, originated from Mesopotamia.
-The Ten Israelite Tribes from the northern Kingdom of Israel were exiled to Assyria from 730 BCE.

 In the Bible, Babylon and the country of Babylonia are not always clearly distinguished; in most cases, the same word is used in reference to both places.
 In some passages, the land of Babylonia is called Shinar, while in the post-exilic literature, it is called Chaldea.
 In the Book of Genesis, Babylonia is described as the land in which Babel, Erech, Accad, and Calneh are located – cities that are declared to have formed the beginning of Nimrod's kingdom.
-Here, the Tower of Babel was located; and it was also the seat of Amraphel's dominion.
+In the historical books, Babylonia is frequently referred to (there are no fewer than thirty-one allusions in the Books of Kings), though the lack of a clear distinction between the city and the country is sometimes puzzling.

+Biblical history